SkyendTechnologies/Zoltraak/README.md

   Share files securely across the TON network with end-to-end encryption.
 Every transaction is governed by transparent smart contracts.

 - **Tokenized Ecosystem**
-  Utilize **Zoltraak Tokens (ZLT)** for file encryption, sharing, and storage payments.
+  Utilize **Zoltraak Tokens (ZOL)** for file encryption, sharing, and storage payments.
 Rewards are distributed to storage nodes for ensuring data integrity.

 - **AetherShield Encryption**
   Advanced multi-layered encryption ensures that all files remain protected during transfer and storage.